angular/angular/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

 If you have questions about how to *use* Angular, please direct them to the [Google Group][angular-group] discussion list or [StackOverflow][stackoverflow].
-Please note that Angular 2 is still in early developer preview, and the core team's capacity to answer usage questions is limited.
+Please note that the Angular team's capacity to answer usage questions is limited.
 We are also available on [Gitter][gitter].

 ## <a name="issue"></a> Found an Issue?
 If you find a bug in the source code, you can help us by